Insolvency Lawyers in Germany

 What constitutes “a delay” in insolvency?

 If the managing director files for insolvency too late, or even not at all, this will result in personal liability.
-They will be personally responsible for actions that reduce the company’s assets, both within the internal relationship and vis-à-vis their creditors (external relationship).
+They will be personally responsible for actions that reduce the company’s assets, within the internal relationship and in relation to their creditors (external relationship).
 Thus, the liability will be assumed for all corporate payments that did not result in any counter value.
 Moreover, suppose there is a delayed petition for bankruptcy.
 In that case, the managing director will also be liable towards creditors whose claims arose after the insolvency stage (new creditors) to the social insurance and the tax office.

 Protective Shield Proceedings